 When considering which type of sedation dentistry may be right for you, it is important to disclose to your Lifepath dentist any drug or medications you use so that our Chestermere dentists can select the appropriate method for you.
 We suggest that you bring a detailed list of your medical history, including any medications and nutritional supplements you may be taking.
 Contact Lifepath Dental & Wellness' chestermere sedation dentists, to book your initial consultation appointment.

 Sedation Dentistry allows people who are experiencing dental anxiety or fear to stop avoiding regular dental hygiene and periodontal treatments.
 Routine dental care, such as dental hygiene visits, is essential in preventing more complex dental problems.
 By following recommended routine care and maintenance, patients can avoid the very thing they fear and end up with fewer visits to the dentist!

 Another benefit of Sedation is that the perception of time that a patient experiences during a visit feels like minutes rather than long periods of time.
-Therefore, your Chestermere dentist can perform longer, more complex procedures in a single visit rather than several visits.
+Therefore, your dentist can perform longer, more complex procedures in a single visit rather than several visits.

-Since fewer appointments mean that treatments like the replacement of missing teeth, wisdom teeth extractions, smile makeovers, implants or bridges, as well as root canals and other complex dental treatments are no longer out of reach for patients with dental anxiety.
+As a result, fewer appointments mean that treatments like the replacement of missing teeth, wisdom teeth extractions, smile makeovers, implants or bridges, as well as root canals and other complex dental treatments are no longer out of reach for patients with dental anxiety.

 Sedation dentistry is often referred to as sleep dentistry.
 However, the term “Sleep Dentistry” can be misleading.
 When we use sedatives, you are not actually asleep, though you may feel quite sleepy due to the effects of the sedatives.
 Note that the term sleep dentistry is often associated with the use of general anesthesia.
 The use of general anesthesia in dentistry is not considered to be Sedation Dentistry.